perwin/pyimfit/README.md

 PyImfit is a Python wrapper for [Imfit](https://github.com/perwin/imfit), a C++-based program for fitting 2D models to scientific images.
 It is specialized for fitting astronomical images of galaxies, but can in principle be used to fit any 2D Numpy array of data.
+The underlying, Imfit-based library -- and thus the main part of PyImfit's computation -- is multithreaded and naturally takes advantage of multiple CPU cores, and can thus be very fast.

 [Changelog](./CHANGELOG.md)